 Wesley W. Day, Ph.D. has served as Vice President, Clinical Development of VIVUS since November 2005.
 From September 2003 until October 2005, Dr. Day served as Senior Director- Safety and Risk Management at Pfizer Inc., a research-based global pharmaceutical company.
 From August 2001 to August 2003, he served as Pfizer's Senior Associate Director- Worldwide Regulatory Affairs.
-Dr. Day holds a Ph.D. in pharmacology and toxicology from the University of Maryland at Baltimore and a B.S. from the University of Texas Pan American and is a Diplomate of the American Board of Toxicology.
+Dr. Day holds a Ph.D. in Pharmacology and Toxicology from the University of Maryland at Baltimore and a B.S. from the University of Texas Pan American.
+Dr. Day is an Adjunct Associate Professor for the School of Pharmacy at the University of Maryland at Baltimore where he has held an adjunct appointment since 1995.
+He has also been an Adjunct Assistant Professor for Temple University in Philadelphia, Pennsylvania.